named-data/NFD/docs/manpages/nrd.rst

    ~$ nrd

 8. Try to connect any application to NFD.
-For example, producer application that is provided ndn-cpp-dev examples.
+For example, producer application that is provided ndn-cxx examples.